The Relief Initiative

 The Relief Initiative exists to inspire hope and provide quality healthcare to residents of all ages and nationalities living in Jordan who do not otherwise have access to medical and dental care within the country due to a lack of income or health insurance.

 It is estimated that there are 1.4 million Syrian refugees living in Jordan.
-Only 20 percent of those are living in refugee camps within the country.
-The remaining 80 percent are living in and around Jordan in small communities.
+Only 18 percent of those are living in refugee camps within the country.
+The remaining 82 percent are living in and around Jordan in small communities.
 The Relief Initiative provides quality healthcare and dental care to many of these who are displaced and living in these communities.
 Likewise, we provide the same quality care to local Jordanians within the country who lack income or health insurance.
-Most importantly, the clinic gives our workers a valid identity in the country that allows them to share the Gospel message in a culturally sensitive environment.

 Problem being solved?